cvent/lounge/README.md

 'save' middleware and then perform Couchbase `upsert` operation on any subdocuments and the actual document.
 It will also perform lookup document updates and finally execute any post hook middleware.

+From our example code above:

 ```js
 user.save(function(err, savedDoc) {
   if(err) console.log(err);
 });
 ```

+All documents and subdocuments would be upserted into the database.

 **Model.save(data, options, fn)**

 `data` - any data to be set into the model before saving.